TheCodingCanal/LetsModYouSomeMinecraft/README.md

 - Download and install Minecraft - java edition v1.19: use microsoft store
 - Download [JDK version 17](https://adoptium.net/temurin/releases/?version=17)
 - Download and install either IntelliJ (preferred), Eclipse, or Visual Studio Code
+    - If using Eclipse you might need to [install a plugin](https://github.com/sebthom/extra-syntax-highlighting-eclipse-plugin) for editing json files with good syntax highlighting
 - Helpful to know Git for downloading tutorial files
 - I would highly suggest a clipboard manager like the built in one to windows or Ditto
 ## Download Forge 1.19
+Different options to get the forge files:
+- Git clone from this repo using branch 2-BuildWithGradle
 - Download Forge zip from my [google drive](https://drive.google.com/drive/folders/10EA8TrcMEiE2hjJkNC0sB3BwYUyGtYVj?usp=sharing)
 - You can download other versions from [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) directly but it’s very spammy

+After you get the files:
-- Unzip, rename, and put in workspace
+1. Unzip, rename, and put in workspace
-- Delete any .txt files
+2. Delete any .txt files
-- Open project with editor of choice (Eclipse needs File > Import > Gradle > Existing Gradle Project)
+3. Open project with editor of choice (Eclipse needs File > Import > Gradle > Existing Gradle Project)
 ## Build With Gradle

 Gradle might start building when opening project